-This is my blog for topics of general, Jewish interest, named for the magazine I launched in 2005.
-I have additional blogs for other areas.
-Follow on Twitter under Ariella Brown.
-Please note that comment moderation is on, which could keep your comment from appearing right away.
+This is my blog for topics of Jewish interest, named for the magazine I created in 2005.
+I have been writing professionally since then and now offer shidduch profile writing services that draw on my experience as a shadchan over the past few years.
+Note that comment moderation is on, which could keep your comment from appearing right away.

 On top of everything else that you need to prepare for the